Voting System Information

 Q: Why did Dauphin County change voting systems?

-A: The mandate to buy new voting systems came after the Wolf administration in 2018 settled a lawsuit filed by Green Party presidential candidate Jill Stein after the 2016 election.
+A: The mandate to buy new voting systems came after the Wolf administration in 2018 settled a lawsuit filed by Green Party presidential candidate Jill Stein following the 2016 election.
 Stein sought a recount and alleged there were security concerns with Pennsylvania’s voting machines.
 Though she didn’t prove her claims in court, Wolf agreed to require the state’s 67 counties use voter-verifiable paper ballots by the 2020 election.

 While the Commissioners argued that the county’s existing system was safe and hack-proof since it is not connected to the internet, the state refused to certify it and threatened to sue the county if it did not switch to a commonwealth-approved system.